system76/docs/_articles/install-ubuntu.md

 nomodeset
 ```

-Also make sure that the above line is in the quotation marks.

 ---

 Once Ubuntu starts, you will be asked to **Try Ubuntu** or to **Install Ubuntu**.
 If you are attempting to restore a broken operating system, please choose **Try Ubuntu**.
 First, we recommend backing up all important files from your computer.
 The restore process can leave your files intact, but it's best to be safe in case something goes wrong.
 Next, double-click on the **Install Ubuntu** icon on the desktop.